tsaarni/cloud-playground/kubernetes/local-install/README.md

 Wait for the command to complete.
-The command will write manifests to `/etc/kubernetes/manifests/` for deploying etcd, kube-apiserver, kube-controller-manager and kube-scheduler.
+The command will write manifests to `/etc/kubernetes/manifests/` for deploying etcd, kube-apiserver, kube-controller-manager and kube-scheduler as containers.
 Kubelet, which was installed as .deb package, polls this directory for new manifests.
+It will take a while for it to download and start the containers.

 For single-node installation, un-taint the master node to enable scheduling pods on the master node too: